nervana21/bitcoin-rpc-codegen/CONTRIBUTING.md

-# Contributing to Bitcoin RPC Code Generator
+# Contributing to Bitcoin RPC Codegen

 We love your input!
-We want to make contributing to Bitcoin RPC Code Generator as easy and transparent as possible, whether it's:
+We want to make contributing to Bitcoin RPC Codegen as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code